willb6879/web-scraper/README.md

 ### Windows
 1. Create shell file
 * First create a .sh file in the /home/<user> directory
-* In this .sh file, enter "cd <path to 'web_scraping' file in package>" so we can access both the ram_data.csv file and ram_scraper.py files
-* Next, in the .sh file, write "python3 ram_scraper.py" to run the scraper
+* In the .sh file, write "python ram_scraper.py" to run the scraper
 * Save the file
 * Remember to keep this in the /home/<user> directory